 Every memorable adventure begins with a leap of faith and with not knowing how it will turn out in the end.
 This time two years ago, we took a plunge and bought a campervan – small enough to manage country roads and big enough, so we don’t feel on top of each other.

-Waking up on our first road trip around County Mayo at 5.30 am, rolling over and looking out of the campervan window trough heavy eyelids and seeing morning mist linger over the coast, I knew we made a right decision.
+Waking up on our first road trip around County Mayo at 5.30 am, rolling over and looking out of the campervan window through heavy eyelids and seeing morning mist linger over the coast, I knew we made the right decision.

 Travelling in a campervan for the past two and half years has allowed us to visit many amazing places, a dream we had been patiently waiting for years, and along the way, we picked up many useful tips for a near-perfect trip.

 If you’ve been itching to give van life a try, you know that unimpeachable trend, then this is certainly the year to do it.
 Ireland is full of hidden treasures, and there’s no better time to explore the backyard while supporting the local economy.
 If you love the concept of living a simple life and wanna feel at home no matter where you go, then give van life a try!

 9 essential tips to make the most of your first campervan trip

 Being out in the middle of nowhere in the pitch-black night is an odd feeling and having travelled around Ireland for two and half years, we thought to give you a little insight into what life is like in a campervan.

 Travelling in a campervan isn’t always going to be easy, but it’s a great way to see the world as it combines adventure and simplicity.
 Who wouldn’t want to get an authentic and fulfilling travel experience while saving money and seeing more?

 Here are our van life tips so you can be more prepared to hit the road!